Bryan R. Klipfel

-Colonel Bryan R. Klipfel was the superintendent of the North Dakota Highway Patrol from 2003-2007 and is a native of Ashley, North Dakota.
+Colonel Bryan R. Klipfel is an American police officer.
+He was the superintendent of the North Dakota Highway Patrol from 2003 to 2007 and is a native of Ashley, North Dakota.
 He has been a member of the highway patrol since 1980.
 He is a graduate of the University of North Dakota (1975) and of the FBI National Academy (1987) in Quantico, Virginia.